Camera Basics By Neil Blevins Created On: Oct 13th 2025 Updated On: Nov 26th 2025 Software: Any

 relate to each other and their real world origin.

-Camera Settings & Terms
+Real World Camera Settings &

 First off, old cameras used real film to take photographs.
 Film was